sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

 ## Citation

-If you use the Motion Planning architecture as part of a publication or utilise in a project development, please use the Bibtex below as a citation:
+If you use the Motion Planning architecture as part of a publication or utilise in a project development, please use the Bibtex below as a citation,

 Repository:
 ```bibtex
 @misc{motion_planning_mario,